Dhrumil-Rana/Flask_QA/README.md

 ## 🧐 About <a name = "about"></a>

-Gamers like to showcase their skins as well as they want to sell the skins  on Steam marketplace, but it's not available on steam currently.
-This project will simulate that feature.This project is a web application that provides an interface.
+Steam Market users would like to showcase their skins that are for sale through public posts and friends, but the current implementation on steam is not perfect.
+This project will simulate that feature.This project is a web application that provides an interface while also acting as a social media platform.

 ## 🏁 Getting Started <a name = "getting_started"></a>